Janie, Don't Take Your Love to Town

 "Janie, Don't Take Your Love to Town" is a song by American rock singer Jon Bon Jovi.
-It was released in November 1997 as the third single from his second solo album, Destination Anywhere (1997).
-Commercially, the song reached number 13 on the UK Singles Chart and number 18 on Canada's RPM Top Singles chart.
+It was released in September 1997 as the third single from his second solo album, Destination Anywhere (1997).
+Commercially, the song reached number 13 on the UK Singles Chart and number 18 on Canada's RPM 100 Hit Tracks chart.
 The song features a music video which was released on the DVD Destination Anywhere: The Film.

 Critical reception

 British magazine Music Week rated "Janie, Don't Take Your Love to Town" three out of five, adding, "Written after a row with Mrs Bon Jovi, the third single from Destination Anywhere is a plaintive cry, delivered with passion.
 Simple but nicely effective."

 Track listings

 All songs were written by Jon Bon Jovi.